Great Western Railway (Saskatchewan): Engine Roster

 A trio of GWRS M420s idling outside of the Shaunavon shops.

 Great Western Railway had humble beginnings hauling hopper cars of grain for small producer loading sites, but as Great Western Railway gradually gained trackage rights over Red Coat Road & Rail and Fife Lake Railway, the railway required more motive power to provide sufficient customer service for their new customers.
 Up until 2011, Great Western Railway utilized an all MLW M420 roster; however, with the increased maintenance cost of operating Montreal Locomotive Works locomotives, Great Western Railway decided to purchase their first General Electric units.
-In March 2011 it was announced Great Western Railway would receive two former Burlington Northern Santa Fe GE B40-8Ws for the original Great Western route.
+In March 2011 it was announced Great Western Railway would receive two former Burlington Northern Santa Fe GE Dash 8-40BWs for the original Great Western route.

 In early 2017, GWRS 576 was purchased, continuing the company's effort to move into an entire G.E. fleet.
 Great Western Rail is currently in the process of selling their entire MLW fleet.